 Dropbox faces competition from large organizations that provide cloud content management solutions such as Microsoft (NASDAQ:MSFT), Alphabet (NASDAQ:GOOG) and Box (NYSE:BOX).

-As you can see below, Dropbox's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $487.4 million in Q3 FY2020, to $591 million.
+As you can see below, Dropbox's revenue growth has been unimpressive over the last two years, growing from $565.5 million in Q4 FY2021 to $635 million this quarter.

-You can see below that Dropbox reported 17,550,000 customers at the end of the quarter, an increase of 180,000 on last quarter.
-That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+Dropbox reported 18.12 million customers at the end of the quarter, a decrease of 50,000 from the previous quarter.
+That's slower customer growth than what we've observed in past quarters, suggesting that the company's customer acquisition momentum is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Dropbox's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.4% in Q3.
+Dropbox's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 80.8% in Q4.

-That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like Dropbox to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Dropbox is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Dropbox's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Dropbox is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Dropbox's free cash flow came in at $245.2 million in Q3, up 10.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Dropbox's free cash flow came in at $190.3 million in Q4, roughly the same as last year.